 - Unusual tiredness or weakness

 It’s possible to get addicted or need higher doses to feel the effects.
 (This is less likely to happen when you get ketamine for medical reasons.)
-An overdose can be deadly.
+An overdose can be dangerous in those with cardiac disease.

 “Every drug that causes any change in [the senses] has been and will be abused,” Abenstein says.